Close

 Image of Phone

-Find your local installation youth.
+Find your installation youth center.

 Visit the MilitaryINSTALLATIONS website to find the contact information for your local youth center.
 Youth and teens can explore interests, build skills and experience success through informal and formal sports programs and instructional classes that complement classroom learning and broaden extracurricular experiences.

-Connect to support for special medical and education needs
+Connect to support for special medical and education needs.

-• Learn how the Exceptional Family Member Program provides information, resources, skills and support to help military families with special needs navigate their systems of care.
+• Learn how the DOW Exceptional Family Member Program provides information, resources, skills and support to help military families with special needs navigate their systems of care.

-• Reach out to your local school liaison to access a variety of education support for family members with special needs, including help with:
+• Reach out to your local school liaison for information and referral about your child’s special education needs and to access a variety of support for family members with special needs, including help with:

 • Transitioning to a new school